vuola/UH_NumericalMethods/README.md

 #### eigenpy

+Register the authentication certificate of robotpkg

+`curl http://robotpkg.openrobots.org/packages/debian/robotpkg.asc | sudo tee /etc/apt/keyrings/robotpkg.asc`

+Add robotpkg as source repository to apt

-`sudo sh -c "echo 'deb [arch=amd64] http://robotpkg.openrobots.org/packages/debian/pub $(lsb_release -cs) robotpkg' >> /etc/apt/sources.list.d/robotpkg.list"`
+`sudo tee /etc/apt/sources.list.d/robotpkg.list <<EOF deb [arch=amd64 signed-by=/etc/apt/keyrings/robotpkg.asc] http://robotpkg.openrobots.org/packages/debian/pub $(lsb_release -cs) robotpkg EOF`

-`curl http://robotpkg.openrobots.org/packages/debian/robotpkg.key | sudo apt-key add -`

 At this point you need to update package lists

 `sudo apt update`

-The following command is for Python 3.8, replace the version code with your Python version (without dot)
+The following command is for Python 3.12, replace the version code with your Python version (without dot)

-`sudo apt install robotpkg-py38-eigenpy`
+`sudo apt install robotpkg-py312-eigenpy`

 Check out what the install location is for package 'eigenpy' with command

-`sudo find / -name "eigenpy" | grep cmake`
+`sudo find /opt -name "eigenpy" | grep cmake`

 If the location path starts with `/opt/openrobots` everything should be fine.
 Otherwise consider editing the main `CMakeLists.txt` file in the repository root.
 The directives for setting `eigenpy` search path are the following: